Harshvardhan4134/Olympics-2024-Dashboard/README.md

 ## 📁 Files Included

-- `Hackathon.pbix` - The main Power BI report file containing all the visualizations and analyses.
+- `Paris Olympic 2024.pbix` - The main Power BI report file containing all the visualizations and analyses.

 ## 📊 Key Insights